Storey station: Replacement

 In the early 2000s, official discussion began regarding improving the Madera station, but took nearly a decade for any action.
 As the project plans developed, the option of an entirely new station was selected over improvements to the former station.
 In August 2010, ground was broken on a new station located approximately 3 miles north of the City of Madera.
 Grand opening of the new Madera Amtrak station took place a few months later on November 4, 2010.
 The $2 million station project, initially included a new platform, shelter, lighting, access road and landscaping, involved the city of Madera, Amtrak, BNSF Railway, and Caltrans.
 Funding came from Madera County’s “Measure T,” a ½ cent transportation improvement sales tax, the state of California and the California Transportation Commission.
 On November 8 the new station opened for service and the former Madera (Storey) station was permanently closed.
 Over the next three years, the new station saw a nearly 25 percent increase in ridership and received additional improvements to the station.
-Since being replaced, nearly all evidence of the former Story (Madera) station has been entirely removed.
+Since being replaced, all evidence of the former Story (Madera) station has been entirely removed.